-Located near the city’s most popular attraction, Mala Strana, Kampa Park (also known as Kampa Island) will offer you picturesque views of old waterwheels which were used to power the mills back in ancient times.
-'Museum Kampa' here has great collections of modern Central European art.
+Located near the city’s most popular attraction, Mala Strana, Kampa Park (also known as Kampa Island) offers picturesque views of old waterwheels which were used to power the mills back in ancient times.
+'Museum Kampa' has great collections of modern Central European art.

 Vojanovy Sady (Vojanovy Park)